 Jesus says, “Where two or three are gathered in my name, there I am as well.”
 The Eagles have taken the Lord at His Word and shown the world that there is power in the name of Jesus.

 “I think what we’re always challenging each other with is not to lose sight of the bigger picture,” Wentz said.
 “Wins, losses, highs, lows, everything that comes with this game, it’s so easy to take your mind and your eyes off the ultimate prize, and that’s living for the Lord.”

 The players say they’ve been encouraged to see their teammates push each other to grow as more than just players, but as men of God.

 “As men, you tend to be very sheltered.
 If I am going through some things, I may not express that to the next man.
 Only you can expose your weaknesses and the things you want to work on, whether it’s in your relationship or your marriage or your family,” Smith added.
 “When you’re able to talk about it amongst your brothers, amongst your family, it helps you grow.
 And when you realize that you can apply biblical principles to it, it helps us all grow.”

 While several of the Philadelphia Eagles players have either found Christ through the love and examples set by their teammates, or simply grown in their own faith journey, Wentz makes it clear that the goal is not to convert people to Christianity, but rather to love God and love His people.

-“I’m gong to be genuine, I’m going to be authentic with believers, non-believers—it doesn’t matter.
+“I’m going to be genuine, I’m going to be authentic with believers, non-believers—it doesn’t matter.
 I am going to love on them.
 I’m going to treat them all the same.
 I’m going to respect them,” he said.
-“At the same time, as the leader of the football team, I am going to lead everybody the same… I think guys are willing to talk when you don’t have this self-righteous attitude when you have that mutual respect, it just makes it a healthier environment.”
+“At the same time, as the leader of the football team, I am going to lead everybody the same… I think guys are willing to talk when you don’t have this self-righteous attitude; when you have that mutual respect, it just makes it a healthier environment.”

 Wentz’s evangelistic approach mirrors that of Jesus.